AJarjis/Kapalua-Maui-Beach-House/README.md

 # Kapalua Maui Beach House
 Kapalua website created for my university project.
 Created using HTML5 CSS3 and Javascript (and Jquery), includes a gallery and review page which utilises local storage.
-Not a real website.